brandonwillard/brandonwillard.github.io/content/articles/more_proximal_estimation.md

 <div class="remark" markdown="" title-name="">

-Routines like this that make use of the gradient and other quantities might also be good candidates for execution in Theano, if only because of the graph optimizations that are able to remedy obviously redundant computations.
+Routines–like this–that make use of the gradient and other quantities might also be good candidates for execution in Theano, if only for the graph optimizations that are able to remedy obviously redundant computations.

 In this vein, we could consider performing the line-search, and/or the entire optimization loop, within a Theano `scan` operation.
-We could also create `Op`s that represents gradient and line-search step.
-These might make graph construction much simpler, and be more suited for the current optimization framework.
+We could also create an `Op` that represents gradient and line-search steps.
+These might make graph construction much simpler and be more suited for the current optimization framework.

-Although `scan` and tighter Theano integration may not on average produce better results than our current use of its compiled functions, we still wish to emphasize the possibilities.
+Although there's no guarantee that `scan` and tighter Theano integrations will always produce better results than our current implementation, we wish to emphasize that it's possible–given work in these symbolic directions.

-Likewise, an `Op` for the proximal operator might also be necessary for solving proximal operators automatically in closed-form (when possible) within a graph.
-This is based on the standard use of lookup tables combined with sets of algebraic relationships and identities used in symbolic algebra libraries for automatic differentiation and integration.
-The same can be done to extend the coverage of known closed-form solutions to proximal operators in an automated setting.
+Likewise, an `Op` for the proximal operator might also be necessary for solving many proximal operators found within a log-likelihood/objective function graph automatically and in closed-form.
+An effective implementation could be as simple as the use of lookup tables combined with some algebraic relationships/identities.
+State-of-the-art symbolic algebra libraries effectively use the same approach for symbolic integration.

 </div>

 Examples
 ========

-First, we need to set up the basic functions, which–in this case–are constructed from the Theano graphs.
+First, to compute anything from our Theano graphs, we need to compile them to Theano functions.

 ``` python
 lambda_tt = tt.scalar('lambda')